-It is known that the set \ty, by being constructed in the manner of Definition~\ref{def:types}, has the property of being freely inductively generated with respect to rules \eqref{eq:typesrule1} and \eqref{eq:typesrule2}.
+It is known that the set \ty, by being constructed in the manner of Definition~\ref{def:types}, has the property of being freely inductively generated with respect to rules~\eqref{eq:typesrule1} and~\eqref{eq:typesrule2}.
 For background on this fact and the precise meaning of ``freely inductively generated,'' we refer the reader to \cite{avigadMathematicalLogicComputation2022}.
 However, we are mainly interested in two consequences of this.

-First, there is Lemma~\ref{lem:uniquereadability}, which is a close corollary of the fact that \ty is freely inductively generated with respect to rules \eqref{eq:typesrule1} and \eqref{eq:typesrule2}, and which provides a simple way of understanding all of the elements of \ty by dividing them into two distinct categories.
-A type \( x \) must either be elementary, or else be the arrow type \( a \tyto b \) for some unique choice of types \( a \) and \( b \) (which clearly must be ``smaller'' than \( x \), i.e.\ with fewer symbols). \begin{lemma} Every \( x \in \ty \) satisfies exactly one of the following statements: \begin{enumerate}[label=(\roman*)] \item \( x \in \et \). \item \( x = a \tyto b \) for a unique pair \( a,b\in\ty \). \end{enumerate} \end{lemma} We need not dwell on the proof, but for details the interested reader can refer to \cite{steakleyOperationalHigherorderQuantum} or \cite{steakleyTypebasedFrameworkHigherorder}.
+First, there is Lemma~\ref{lem:uniquereadability}, which is a close corollary of the fact that \ty is freely inductively generated with respect to rules~\eqref{eq:typesrule1} and~\eqref{eq:typesrule2}, and which provides a simple way of understanding all of the elements of \ty by dividing them into two distinct categories.
+A type \( x \) must either be elementary, or else be the arrow type \( a \tyto b \) for some unique choice of types \( a \) and \( b \) (which clearly must be ``smaller'' than \( x \), i.e.\ with fewer symbols). \begin{lemma} Every \( x \in \ty \) satisfies exactly one of the following statements: \begin{enumerate}[label=(\roman*)] \item \( x \in \et \). \item \( x = a \tyto b \) for a unique pair \( a,b\in\ty \). \end{enumerate} \end{lemma} We need not dwell on the details, but for the interested reader a proof is provided in the appendix.